There are many incredible day trips from Rome and you can easily leave the city and feel you are a world apart from it.

 Pick your transportation wisely

-If you really dislike guided tours and would rather go around independently, you need to consider your transportation options wisely.
-Depending on what you plan to do and where you want to go, you can travel by train or by car.
+If you really dislike guided tours you need to consider your transportation options wisely.
+Depending where you want to go, you can travel by train or by car.

-If you are a fan of road trips or are going to visit the countryside, renting a car may be a good idea for your day trips from Rome.
+BY CAR – If you are a fan of road trips, renting a car may be a good idea.
 You will have to pay attention to speed limits, and consider that Italian laws when it comes to drinking and driving are pretty strict.
 You can check out the prices of car rental here.

 Use Google Maps to get around

-Whether you are walking around a city or exploring the Italian countryside, make sure to have a phone data plan that allows you to get online if necessary, and to check Google Maps if needed.
+Whether you are walking around a city and fear getting lost in its narrow alleys, or exploring the Italian countryside and worried about taking a wrong turn, Google Maps will come to help.
+Make sure to have a phone data plan that allows you to get online if necessary, and to check Google Maps if needed.
 Alternatively, download maps on your smartphone, so that you can also use them offline.
-You will find that it is incredibly easy to get lost in the narrow alleys of a small Italian town, or to take a wrong turn when driving through the countryside – and having a navigation apps installed will help you sort out your orientation during your day trips from Rome.

 Bring a guide book with you

-This is especially relevant if your day trips from Rome are independent and you don’t want to hire a private guide.
+This is especially relevant if you don’t want to hire a guide.
 A good guide book will have at least some background information on the places you will be visiting – ie information about historical sites; good restaurants and bars to have a meal; and anything else that may help you make the most of your day.

 Get travel insurance